MatiPl01/disco-dancers/README.md

 ## Example

 The recording is speed up 2 times.
-Unfortunately, GitHub doesn't support audio files.
+Unfortunately, audio files cannot be added to the README.
 For better experience, open the project in your browser.

 ![Disco Dancers](./docs/disco-dancers-min.gif)